apache/tuscany-sdo/sdo/sample/README.txt

 Building the SDO Java Samples Project from this source distribution
 -------------------------------------------------------------------

-Note: If you have already build the SDO for Java Implementation source distribution then these sample programs are included in that distribution and are built as part of that process.
+Note: If you have already built the SDO for Java Implementation source distribution then these sample programs are included in that distribution and are built as part of that process.
 This distribution archive is provided for building against a binary distribution of SDO for Java.